Jed Johnson Associates32 Sixth Ave., nr. Walker St., 20th fl.; 212-707-8989; jedjohnson.com

 Ridder goes for the wow factor, be it through an unusual texture (leather tiles as wall treatments) or color (bright lacquered floors).
 After a trip to Berlin, she began to draw inspiration from Karl Friedrich Schinkel, using his blue and white stripes to amp up corner banquettes.

 Kelly Behun Studio1 Central Park W., nr.
 61st St., Ste.
 52B; 212-581-1999; kellybehun.com

-With an impressive grasp of design and art history and just a hint of cheeky humor, this Ian Schrager alum creates modern spaces for Manhattanites to live and play in, favoring white-on-white interiors mixed with flea-market finds and laid-back seating arrangements.
+With an impressive grasp of design and art history and just a hint of irreverent humor, this Ian Schrager alum whips up warm modern interiors that juxtapose high and low items.
+She loves to collaborate with artists to produce custom work for clients.

-Mica Ertegun’s work is famous for elegant simplicity: sculptural, neutral furniture from many times and places, arranged so that each piece has room to breathe but no element is isolated.
+Mica Ertegun’s work is famous for its elegant simplicity.
+Neutral furniture from various time periods and locations is arranged so that each piece has room to breathe, but none of it looks isolated.

-As the king of chintz, Buatta orchestrates prints better than anyone, layering stripes, florals, needlepoint rugs, and chinoiserie.
-He is also fond of incorporating animal prints in his interiors.
+As the prince of chintz, Buatta orchestrates patterns better than anyone, layering stripes, florals, needlepoint rugs, and chinoiserie.
+He’s not shy about incorporating animal prints into his interiors.

 Mark Hampton LLC654 Madison Ave., at 60th St.; 212-753-4110; markhampton.com